hands-free-vim/talon.nvim/README.md

 ## Installation

-NOTE: Atm you need to use the `dev` branch of this repository.
+NOTE: Atm you need to use the `beta` branch of this repository.

 Ideally, you want to use a neovim plugin manager like [lazy.nvim](https://github.com/folke/lazy.nvim).